Vyral/brad-cohen/_posts/2019-11-25-when-should-you-break-the-five-year-rule-of-homeownership.md

 &nbsp;

 If you own your home, or have ever thought about buying one, it’s important to know about the “five-year rule.”
-Essentially, it’s a widely-accepted concept that you shouldn’t sell your home until you’ve lived in it for at least five years.
+Essentially, it’s a widely-accepted concept that you shouldn’t sell your home until you’ve owned it for at least five years.

-**Generally speaking, if you sell a home within five years of buying it, you probably won’t recoup the costs from that sale.** On the contrary, you may end up having to bring money to the table.
-However, there are three notable exceptions to this rule:&nbsp;
+Generally speaking, if you sell a home within five years of buying it, you probably won’t recoup the costs from that sale.
+You may even end up having to bring money to the table.
+However, there are three notable exceptions to this rule:

 **1\.
 The property values in your neighborhood start to skyrocket.** If you can time the market really well or if there’s a crazy demand for homes in your neighborhood, then that’s the time to sell.
 This is exactly why I’m selling my home right now.
 I only bought it two years ago, but the neighborhood has been built out since and I’m already sitting on a lot of equity.
 I should be able to walk away from the sale and put a good amount of the profit I make into my renovation project.